FabienGadet0/Lunar-Lander/README.md

 When there is no fuel anymore the spacecraft can't accelerate of brake , only itertia and gravity are applied to it , so you must find a platform before that case .

-you can find a UML of the project in "file/uml"
+you can find a really simple UML of the project named "lunarLanderUML.pdf"

 ![Alt text](./assets/game.png?raw=true "Lunar Lander")